-1) Not always reliable.
+- 1) Not always reliable.
 Secondary well seals are designed to be installed in a smooth round hole.
 Well bores are not always round and are rarely smooth.
-Sometimes it is difficult to seat the seal properly so that it will not leak.

-2) May shut off water.
-When seals are installed to seal off unwanted poor quality water or to repair a sediment problem, the well owner always runs the risk of sealing off the primary water bearing zone to the well; essentially shutting off the water supply.

-3) Pump retrieval may be difficult.
+Sometimes it is difficult to seat the seal properly so that it will not leak. - 2) May shut off water.
+When seals are installed to seal off unwanted poor quality water or to repair a sediment problem, the well owner always runs the risk of sealing off the primary water bearing zone to the well; essentially shutting off the water supply. - 3) Pump retrieval may be difficult.
 Submersible pumps are usually slightly less than 4 inches in diameter.
 The installation of the pump into a 4-inch casing is a tight fit.
-Removing the pump from the well at a future date may prove to be a challenge.

-4) Torque arresters cannot be installed in conjunction with a secondary well seal installation.
+Removing the pump from the well at a future date may prove to be a challenge. - 4) Torque arresters cannot be installed in conjunction with a secondary well seal installation.
 When secondary well seals are installed, double jacketed wire or a wire sleeve is required to be used.

+For Additional Information

-For additional information, please contact the Drinking Water and Groundwater Bureau at (603) 271-2513 or the Water Well Board at (603) 271-1974 or visit our website at des.nh.gov.
+Please contact the Drinking Water and Groundwater Bureau and the New Hampshire Water Well Board at (603) 271-1974 or waterwellprogram@des.nh.gov or visit our website at www.des.nh.gov.